Login Join Premium

 Competitive Edge

-• Scotiabank's Pacific Alliance exposure (Mexico, Peru, Chile, Colombia) gives it a unique LatAm deposit franchise among Canadian banks.
-These markets have younger demographics and lower banking penetration than Canada, providing a longer structural growth runway.
+• Scotiabank's Pacific Alliance exposure (Mexico, Peru, Chile, Colombia) gives it a unique LatAm franchise among Canadian banks.
+These markets have younger demographics and lower banking penetration than Canada, offering a longer growth runway than purely domestic peers like CIBC.

 By the Numbers